How Fit Physiotherapy Qld Can Help

 • Neck and Jaw Assessments

-Fit Physio utilises a specialised assessment based on the rocobado technique.
-This set of clinical tests can be used by your physiotherapist to assess and treat patients with neck and jaw pain or dysfunction.
-The tests are designed to evaluate a patients posture, range of motion, and muscle function in the neck and jaw.
-By identifying specific areas of dysfunction, we can develop a personalized treatment plan to address the underlying issues and improve your symptoms.
-Our assessments can be particularly beneficial for patients with temporomandibular joint (TMJ) dysfunction, as they help identify the root cause of the problem and develop a targeted treatment plan.
+Fit Physiotherapy Qld uses a structured assessment approach for patients with neck and jaw pain or dysfunction, including temporomandibular joint (TMJ) concerns.
+The assessment evaluates posture, range of motion, and muscle function across the cervical spine and jaw.
+By identifying specific areas of dysfunction, we develop a personalised treatment plan to address the underlying issues and help improve your symptoms.
+This approach is particularly useful for patients with TMJ dysfunction, where the assessment helps identify the contributing factors and guide targeted treatment.

 Exercise Rehabilitation